 Assisted Living Waiver

 Ohio’s Assisted Living Waiver Program is a long-term care option that combines a homelike setting with personal support services.
-It provides more intensive care than is available through home care services. - it’s an alternative for people who need more care than PASSPORT or Ohio Home Care, but not a nursing home.
+It’s an alternative for people who need more care than PASSPORT or Ohio Home Care, but not a nursing home.

 - Age 21 or older